pmiguelpinto90/ShiftDisplay/README.md

   `index`: position on the display to set the custom character, starting at 0 for the leftmost;
   if is out of display bounds, function does not have any effect.

   `custom`: byte with the custom character to set, encoded in 7segment format.
-TODO explain 7segment format

 * __setAt()__